mjlueder/gorilla-training-tracker/README.md

 * As a user, I would like to be able to add a photo when I add a behavior

 ### Icebox Items 🧊
+- [ ] Sort and filter functionality on the behavior index page
 - [ ] Add in more photo functionality
 - [ ] Include training videos
 - [ ] Add a section for standardized training cues and criteria